ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 config.mentions = [ { feed: ['Anna', 'Thomas', 'John'] } ];
 ```

 By default query matching for an array feed is case insensitive.
-You can change this behavior by setting [`caseSensitive`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_plugins_mentions_configDefinition#property-caseSensitive) configuration option.
+You can change this behavior by setting {@linkapi CKEDITOR.plugins.mentions.configDefinition.caseSensitive caseSensitive} configuration option.

 ## Setting up asynchronous data feed